Dual Citizenship (RA 9225)

 -Oath of Allegiance

-d) Two (2) pieces 2x2 photograph of dependent with white background, taken within the last three months from the date of application;
+d) Two (2) pieces 2x2 photograph of dependent with white background, taken no earlier than 3 months prior to the time of application;

-e) Two (2) 2x2 photograph of petitioner with white background, taken within the last three months from the date of application to be used on the petition form;
+e) Two (2) 2x2 photograph of petitioner with white background, taken no earlier than 3 months prior to the time of application to be used on the petition form;

-f) Original and one photocopy of dependent’s NSO or PSA Birth Certificate (if born in the Philippines) or US Birth Certificate;
+f) Original and one photocopy of dependent’s PSA Birth Certificate (if born in the Philippines) or US Birth Certificate;

-g) Original and photocopy of the dependent’s valid US passport bio-page;
+g) Original and photocopy of the minor child/children's valid US passport bio-page;

 h) Original and photocopy of petitioner’s valid ID (US passport, driver’s license, etc.); and

-i) Self-addressed, stamped envelope (include tracking number if you wish to track your document)
+i) Self-addressed, pre-paid return envelope (include tracking number if you wish to track your document)

 FEES (Payable in Cash, Cashier's Check or USPS Postal Money Order)